Dinner in America: Production

 The concept for the film originated from two sketches by writer-director Adam Carter Rehmeier.
 The first sketch, Kicks (2006), centered entirely around Simon's time volunteering for clinical trials to pay for his punk records.
 Rehmeier wrote the second sketch, Dinner in America, around 2009, and took a more comedic approach that focused on Patty's family as they ate dinner.
 When he saw they were not working independently, he combined the stories together sometime between 2013 and 2014, and the idea for the film came to fruition.
 Rehmeier said the film drew inspiration from the characters of Dawn Wiener in Welcome to the Dollhouse (1995) and the title character in Napoleon Dynamite (2004): "I wouldn't say they were really direct [influences].
 I think really it came down to writing things that weren't going anywhere and just having like a lot of marinating over a long period of time."

 The screenplay was noticed by filmmaker Danny Leiner who, initially interested in directing, noticed Rehmeier's vision and came on board the project as a producer.
 The ensemble cast, including leads Kyle Gallner and Emily Skeggs, was announced in September 2018.
-Filming took place in Detroit, Michigan.
+Two weeks of rehearsals were held before filming began in and around Metro Detroit, Michigan.
+Locations included Southfield, Farmington, Hamtramck, and the campus of Oakland University.
 Leiner died by the time production had concluded in 2018; the film is dedicated to his memory.
 Ben Stiller and Nicky Weinstock are credited in the end credits as producers as well.
 Leiner said he was thankful for their guidance, especially since Weinstock was on set the entire time.
 Skeggs, who plays Patty, said musician Ezra Furman was a major inspiration for her performance.
 Original songs for the film were constructed ahead of filming during pre-production.
 The score was composed by John Swihart.
+Emily Skeggs and Adam Rehmeir wrote the original song "Watermelon" in one day during the two weeks of rehearsals before shooting.
+The punk songs in the film were written by the band Disco Assault.